-Welcome to the first official article on My Cornacopia about the Florida State Parks system!* As we’ve written in a previous post, we’ll be attempting to visit all 175 state parks in Florida.
-Some people don’t really experience Florida when they come to visit; they go to an amusement park and then head home.
-Which is like going to England, visiting Buckingham Palace and leaving.
-There’s so much more to Florida than rollercoasters and we’d like to introduce you to the unique outdoors that are available in the Sunshine State.
-Our first park is Honeymoon Island State Park.
+Welcome to our first article about Florida State Parks.
+We’ll be visiting all 175 state parks in the Sunshine State, which can take 5 or 6 years.
+The reason to write about the state park system?
+Some people don’t experience the real Florida when they come to visit.
+Plenty of people go to an amusement park and then head home.
+It’s like going to England, visiting Buckingham Palace and leaving.
+These articles are to introduce you to the unique outdoor areas and historical sites that are in Florida.
+So here’s an introduction to Honeymoon Island.

-On the west coast of Florida about 30 minutes west of Tampa International Airport and just north of Clearwater, Honeymoon Island is located on over 350 acres of land (not including water areas).
+On the west coast of Florida, about 30 minutes west of Tampa International Airport, Honeymoon Island is located on 350 acres of land in the city of Dunedin.
 Honeymoon Island was voted the #10 beach of the Top 25 Beaches in America by TripAdvisor in 2009.

 The cost to enter is $8 per car and $2 per bicycle.
-With your Florida State Parks Individual annual pass, admission is free for one person with additional people costing $2.
-With a Family annual pass admission is free for up to 8 people.
+With your Florida State Parks Individual annual pass, admission is free for one person, with additional people costing $2.
+With a yearly pass, access is free for up to 8 people.

 Things To Do

-Honeymoon Island has about 4 miles of sugar sand beaches that are undeveloped outside of the restaurant/restroom areas on either end of the beach.
+Honeymoon Island has about 4 miles of sugar-sand beaches.
+The entire island is undeveloped except for the shop/restroom areas on either end of the beach.

 While the park can get crowded on certain days, it’s a big difference from visiting Clearwater Beach or the other beaches in the area.
-Those beaches are developed and can be extremely crowded during the tourist season.
+Those beaches are developed and can be too crowded during the tourist season.
 Visiting Honeymoon Island’s beaches is like taking a step into the past.
-Be sure to use caution when swimming the beaches.
-Honeymoon Island does not have lifeguards on duty and sometimes you may encounter riptides.
+Be sure to use caution when swimming.
+Honeymoon Island does not have lifeguards on duty, and you may encounter riptides.

 Honeymoon Island has some good shelling for the area.
-Caladei Island State Park has some better selections, but if you don’t want to take the ferry out there, Honeymoon Island is a nice alternative.
-Since it’s not as populated as other beaches in the area you’re more likely to find whole shells.
-Tips when shelling:
+Caladesi Island State Park has some better selections, but if you don’t want to take the ferry out there, Honeymoon Island is an alternative.
+Since it’s not as populated as other beaches in the area, you’re more likely to find whole shells.

-- Bring your own shelling bag so you can have free hands and also easily rinse the shells off when you’re done
+- Bring your shelling bag so you can have free hands and also quickly rinse the shells off.

-- Bring a diving mask or swim goggles and maybe even a snorkel – you’ll be able to get a little farther out in low tide and look for shells in the water
+- Bring a diving mask and snorkel – you’ll be able to get a little farther out in the low tide and look for shells in the water.

 Remember that live shelling is not allowed at Honeymoon Island.
-When you find a shell, turn it over and see if anyone is making the shell its home.
-If it shell has an occupant throw it back into the water.
+When you find a shell, turn it over and see if anyone is making the shell it’s home.
+If the shell has an occupant, throw it back into the water.
 Nothing in it?
 It’s yours to take!

 If you feel like taking a hike, there are two trails on Honeymoon Island: Osprey Trail, which is 2 miles long, and Pelican Cove Trail, which is less than a mile.
 We saw lots of osprey and osprey nests when we walked the beginning of the Osprey Trail.
 Don’t feel like trekking by foot?
 Osprey Trail allows you to ride your bike if that’s your preferred mode of transportation.
-Both trails have minimal grade so they’re good for beginners.
+Both trails have a minimal grade, so they’re suitable for beginners.

-Bring a pair of binoculars with you – there’s lots to see.
-On Osprey Trail you’ll see a variety of flora (wax myrtle, goldenrod, Christmas berry, winged sumac) and fauna (osprey, snakes, raccoons, gopher tortoise).
-Wherever you walk on Honeymoon Island, aside from the beach area, be sure to wear comfortable closed toe shoes while hiking.
-Rattlesnakes are prevalent on the island and while you’re most likely not to run into one, it’s best to stick to the official trails and not allow your dogs to go into the brush.
+Bring a pair of binoculars with you – there’s plenty of animals to see.
+On Osprey Trail, you’ll see a variety of flora (wax myrtle, goldenrod, Christmas berry, winged sumac) and fauna (osprey, snakes, raccoons, gopher tortoise).
+Wherever you walk on Honeymoon Island, aside from the beach area, be sure to wear comfortable closed-toe shoes while hiking.
+Rattlesnakes are prevalent on the island, and while you’re most likely not to run into one, it’s best to stick to the official trails and not allow your dogs to go into the brush.

-After your hike make sure you visit the Nature Center.
-This is where you’ll get your stamp for your Real Florida Passport (or purchase a passport book if you need one), but it also has a complete history of the island and a garden of native plants of Florida.
+After your hike, make sure you visit the Nature Center.
+The Nature Center is where you’ll get your stamp for your Real Florida Passport or purchase a passport book if you need one.
+The center also has a complete history of the island and a garden of native plants of Florida.

 Honeymoon Island is rare because it has a pet friendly beach which is located at the southern part of the island (near the ferry pickup for Caladesi Island).
 Pets on a 6-ft leash are also allowed on the trails.